 These recorded sessions were led by an Instructional Technology Specialist here at PCC and covered key tools within D2L Brightspace.

 - Basics 1 – Navigation & Announcements: Learn how to navigate D2L Brightspace, post announcements, and send emails.

 - Basics 2 – Adding Instructional Content: Learn how to add instructional materials to the content tool and set up a basic Zoom room.

 - Basics 3 – Adding Graded Activities: Learn how to add basic assignments, discussions, and quizzes to your D2L Brightspace course.

 - Accelerated Basics – Getting Started in Brightspace: This session covers Basics 1, 2, and 3 in a 90-minute session.

 Tool Specific Sessions

-- Content Creation and Organization in D2L (Jan 6, 2022): Learn how to create modules, add different content types, and organize your content in a student-centered format (Adding content & Managing Content guides).
+- Content Creation and Organization in D2L (Jan 6, 2022): Learn how to create modules, add different content types, and organize your content in a student-centered format (adding content guide and managing content guide).

-- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (Create assignment guide).
+- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (create an assignment guide).

-- Grades: Learn how to set up a grade book so your students can track their own grades (Grades guide).
+- Grades: Learn how to set up a grade book so your students can track their own grades (using grades guide).